-Howard University or the Office of Off-Campus Housing and Community Engagement is not responsible for any problems or circumstances that may arise when renting properties located on the Off-Campus Partners website or in the referral listings obtained from the office.
+Howard University or the Office of Off-Campus Housing and Community Engagement is not responsible for any problems or circumstances that may arise when renting properties located on the Off-Campus Partners website or in the housing property listings obtained from the office.
 We do not screen the property or landlord; therefore, it is your responsibility to inquire accordingly.

 In the District of Columbia, all property owners/landlords are required to have a current Basic Business License (BBL) to rent a property (rooms, apartments, houses, etc.).
 The BBL requirement ensures that the property has been inspected and meets the minimum safety and occupancy standards.
-Check property BBL compliance at: http://divs.dcra.dc.gov/property.
+Check property BBL compliance at https://scout.dera.de.gov.